De Novo & Novel Device Strategy — Verus FDA

 When a credible 510(k) predicate route isn’t viable, De Novo may be the right path—if you build it the right way.
 We help teams define the risk classification narrative, anticipate special controls, right-size clinical & performance evidence, and use Pre-Sub (Q-Sub) to de-risk FDA expectations before committing major time and capital.

-De Novo Feasibility Special Controls Planning Pre-Sub (Q-Sub) Clinical Strategy Performance / Standards Strategy Submission Build Support
+De Novo Feasibility Special Controls Planning Pre-Sub (Q-Sub) Clinical Strategy Performance / Standards Submission Build Support

-De Novo is generally appropriate when your device is low-to-moderate risk but there is no legally marketed predicate you can use to establish substantial equivalence.
-The win condition is a clear controls framework and evidence story that supports safety and effectiveness.
+De Novo is generally appropriate when your device is low-to-moderate risk and there is no legally marketed predicate to establish substantial equivalence.
+The win condition is a clear controls framework and an evidence story that supports safety and effectiveness.

 • No viable predicate route for indications/technology

-• Risk profile can be managed with controls and testing
+• Risk profile manageable with controls + testing

-• Clear benefit story and measurable performance endpoints
+• Clear benefit story + measurable performance endpoints

-• Clinical evidence is feasible (or may be avoidable with strong bench/performance)
+• Clinical evidence is feasible (or avoidable with strong bench/performance)

 !